-29.21 Diagnostic Information for Support
+29.23 Diagnostic Information for Support

-When contacting Netgate for support at https://go.netgate.com, support representatives may require information about the configuration and state of a TNSR installation.
+When contacting Netgate TAC, support representatives may require information about the configuration and state of a TNSR installation.
 TNSR includes a utilty, tnsr-diag, which gathers diagnostic information automatically.
 The archive it produces can then be included in communications with Netgate support.